Before Chris knew he wanted to work in PR, he thought he wanted to be a journalist.

 Since making the switch to agency life, Chris has secured dozens of top-tier press placements in outlets like The Wall Street Journal, Forbes, Bloomberg, as well as marquee tech publications like InformationWeek, CIO.com and more.
 Award applications he’s written have propelled clients to notable award wins including the Atlanta Business Chronicle’s CFO of the Year and Pacesetter Awards.
 And thought leadership articles Chris has ghostwritten for clients have graced top publications across industries including retail, manufacturing, construction, healthcare and more.

-A founder of the Signal Alumni Network and an active member of the Atlanta Press Club, Chris is a firm believer that doing PR the right way involves good, old-fashioned trust and relationship building – above all else.
+A founder of The Signal Alumni Network and an active member of the Atlanta Press Club, Chris knows that good PR requires old-fashioned trust and relationship building – above all else.
 However, he also understands that modern PR requires a comprehensive approach that integrates traditional media relations with strong social and digital components to deliver measurable results.

 When he’s not dreaming up an integrated messaging strategy or writing whitepapers for clients, it’s a safe bet you can find this amateur music critic at a local concert or on the back of his motorcycle, a red ’99 Honda VFR, if he’s not too busy photographing his family’s pack of oversized German Shepherd Dogs (take a peek via @TheIndoorWolf).
 To stay current with his clients’ successes and Chris’ experiences across the South and beyond, follow @ChrisShattuck on Twitter.